 Remove food sources

-- Dispose of food scraps and trash in a metal can, and make sure the lid fits tightly, or secure with a bungee cord or chain.
+Never intentionally feed skunks, and do your best to deny them access to potential unnatural food sources on your property.
+Dispose of food scraps and trash in a metal can and make sure the lid fits tightly, or secure the lid with a bungee cord or chain.

-- It is best not to feed cats and dogs outside, but if you have no other choice, pick up food and water bowls, as well as leftovers and spilled food well before dusk.
+It is best not to feed cats and dogs outside, but if you have no other choice, pick up food and water bowls, as well as leftovers and spilled food well before dusk.
 Never leave food outside at night.

 Clean up spilled seed below bird feeders daily.

 Skunks sometimes dig in lawns to find grubs and worms.
 Usually damage is minimal, and since skunks tend not to stay long in one area, tolerance is the best course of action.
 If you do wish to protect your lawn, you can lay chicken wire over vulnerable areas and stake it down to prevent skunks from digging.
 Placing bright, motion-activated lights around your property may make it a less desirable foraging area, too.